Zappairo/ProbablyFake-AlmostTrue/README.md

 3. Enter or paste text in English that you want to analyze

-4. Click "Analyze" to get both AI-powered and rule-based assessments
+4. Click "Analyze" to get:
+   - AI-powered fake news assessment
+   - Fact-check results from Google's database
+   - Related news articles
+   - Wikipedia context

 5. Use "Reset" to clear the input and start over